Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

   2. Created the data memory module and set it to 20 bits
 ![image](https://github.com/user-attachments/assets/03a2cb35-f02b-4283-bab7-491124b0516b)

-  3. Here we initialise it to 4, 8-bit arrays
+  3. Here we initialise it to 4, 8-bit arrays within the data memory module:

 ![image](https://github.com/user-attachments/assets/c253fee4-26cc-48c4-9710-c71e12a0a7ed)